eit6609/jsml/README.md

 ## The rules

-The very simple rules for this structure are:
+The very simple rules for the representation are:

 * an element is represented by an array, where:
-	* the first item is a string that repesents the tag
+	* the first item is a string that represents the tag
 	* the second item can be an object: in this case the value of its properties must be strings, and it represents the attributes
 	* the other items, starting from index 2 if there are attributes, and from 1 if there are not, represent the children
 * a text is represented by a string

 Wait a minute, this is JsonML!
-Well, *when strignified to JSON* it is JsonML.
-But in this library we focus in the *live* JavaScript structure, that's why we user another name.
+Well, *when stringified to JSON* it is JsonML.
+But in this library we focus in the *live* JavaScript structure, that's why we used another name.

 ### Examples: